gphotosuploader/gphotos-uploader-cli/docs/getting-started.md

 You must review the [documentation](configuration.md) to specify your **Google Photos API credentials**, `APIAppCredentials`.
 You should tune your `jobs` configuration also.

 ## Authentication
-Once it's configured you need to authenticate your CLI against Google Photos:
+Once it's configured, you need to authenticate your CLI against Google Photos:
 ```bash
 gphotos-uploader-cli auth
 ```